 The Alsop attack revisited.

 Returning to the home invasion on the Alsop family on 20th February 1838 we do have a viable suspect, a man who was brought in, but let go because he could not have carried out the other attacks.
 He was identified leaving the crime scene by an acquaintance, and when caught still had Jane Alsop’s candle in his possession.
 The man in question was a carpenter named Thomas Millbank.
 He avoided prosecution on two grounds.
 First he had iron clad alibis for the other attacks, and second, because he was blackout drunk on the night of the Alsop attack.
 The Alsop family claimed, wrongly I believe, their attacker was stone-cold sober.
 He walked without a single charge.
-I believe Thomas Millbank was a copycat Spring Heeled Jack in the Alsop attack.

-Another man is believed to have been Spring Heeled Jack on the other occasions – a young nobleman known in high society as the mad marquess, Henry de La Poer Beresford, the 3rd Marquess of Waterford.
+Another man is believed to have been Spring Heeled Jack on several other occasions – a young nobleman known in high society as the mad marquess, Henry de La Poer Beresford, the 3rd Marquess of Waterford.

 Paint the Town Red.